AnitaMartinez/scanner/README.md

 Results are cleaned, parsed, and saved into a CSV report, with a structured summary displayed in the terminal.

 ##### Options:
-  - `-h, --help`       show this help message and exit
-  - `-u, --url URL`    Target URL.
-Example: http://example.com
-  - `-p, --port PORT`  Target port(s), comma-separated.
-Default: 80,443
+  `-h, --help`       show this help message and exit `-u, --url URL`    Target URL.
+Example: http://example.com `-p, --port PORT`  Target port(s), comma-separated.
+Default: 80,443 `-t, --tool TOOL`  Tools to run, comma-separated.
+Options: all (default), nmap, whatweb, wafwoof, ffuf, nikto

-####  🔒 Disclaimer
+####  ⚠️ Disclaimer!!

-This tool is intended for authorized testing and educational purposes only.
-Do not use it against systems you don't own or have explicit permission to test.
+This tool is intended for authorized testing and educational purposes only. **Do not use it against systems you don't own or have explicit permission to test**.

 ---